donfranke/cs50/README.md

 # cs50
-Solutions to cs50 problems
+Solutions to cs50 problems.
+Running these files requires the cs50 dependency (cs50.h).
-The cs50 dependency is required to run.